dermatologist/paperajcli/NOTES.md

 - **OcLif**: The CLI framework used.

 ## Future Improvements
-- Add a `--dry-run` flag to preview sections without writing files.
 - Add support for custom delimiter patterns via flags.
 - Bundle a WASM version of Pandoc to remove the system dependency (though complex for media extraction).